 Once your DRO has ended, it’s good to start acquiring new, positive credit marks on your credit record.
 First deal with the “clean up” process outlined above for your old debts.
 And make sure that you are on the electoral roll, your address and any other details are all correct with the credit reference agencies.
 This may take several months to complete if you have to go to the ICO.

 Then apply for a Vanquis or a Luma credit card.
 Vanquis is owned by Provident, Luma is owned by Capital One – if you had a debt to one of these companies s in your DRO apply to the other one to maximise your chance of being accepted.
-If you are refused, double-check your credit file really is clean with all three credit reference agencies, wait a few months, then apply to the other card.
+If you are refused, double-check your credit file really is clean with all three credit reference agencies, wait a few months, then apply for the other card.

 These cards charge very high rates of interest.
 This doesn’t matter because you should aim to repay it in full every month, so you never pay any!
 If you find you can’t clear the balance in full, you need to stop spending on the card until it is cleared and have a re-think about budgeting.
 Your credit rating will not improve faster if you leave a balance on this card.

-At some point you will probably want to be able to get affordable credit to spread the cost of a purchase.
+At some point, you will probably want to be able to get affordable credit to spread the cost of a purchase.
 This is a good time to prepare for that by getting an account with your local credit union.

 This takes time